piface/pifacecommon/README.md

 pifacecommon
 ============

-Common functions for interacting with PiFace products
+Common functions for interacting with PiFace products.